wsc1/proposal/design/go2draft-contracts.md

 ### Reflection

-We do not propose to change the reflect package in any way.
-When a type or function is instantiated, all of the type parameters will become ordinary non-generic types.
+We do not propose to change the reflect package in any significant way When a type or function is instantiated, all of the type parameters will become ordinary non-generic types.
 The `String` method of a `reflect.Type` value of an instantiated type